16th Annual Utah Wild Horse & Burro Festival

 The primary goal of this horse show is to learn and have fun.
 Another goal is to give you the opportunity to demonstrate what a wild horse can accomplish when given proper care and training.
-This is a BLM wild horse, burro and mule show requiring all animals to have a US BLM Freeze Mark and proof of Certificate of Title or Adoption Papers.
+This is a BLM/Volunteer wild horse, burro and mule show requiring all animals to have a US BLM Freeze Mark and proof of Certificate of Title or Adoption Papers.

 Healthy Horse and Burro: We want everyone to be comfortable knowing they are in the company of healthy horses.
 A current Coggins test and Health certificate are NOT required for in-state travel; however, for those coming from another state, The State of Utah requires a current Coggins Test and Health Certificate.

 Warm-up Time: Included in your registration fee is use of the arena.
-Arena warm-up will be Friday, May 31 from 9:00 a.m. to 11:00 a.m., and Saturday, June 1 from 6:00 a.m. to 8:00 a.m.
+Arena warm-up will be Friday, June 6 from 12:00 noon to 2:00 p.m., and Saturday, June 7 from 8:00 a.m. to 8:45 a.m.

 Patterns: Please Note - All Patterns Are Subject to Change.
 Normally, trail patterns are not provided prior to the show.
 However, we want to offer everyone an opportunity to prepare and have fun, so some preliminary show patterns are included in your registration packet.
 There might be some modifications depending on the judge, just to keep you guessing.

 Stallions/Intact Jacks: Stallions and Intact Jacks are allowed to participate in the show as long as their handler is 18 years or older.
 If at any time the stallion or “intact” Jack becomes disobedient, the Committee reserves the right to remove the animal and handler from the show without being liable for compensation or damages.

 Volunteers: We can always use extra help with the gates, barns, parking, etc. If interested, please call Rissa Woods at 435-841-4471 or email@example.com